 Employees may record all hours worked by using handwritten timesheets or by other means.
-To ensure accuracy, each employee should enter their own time and should record the actual times when the employee's work starts and stops each workday, preferably including lunch breaks.
+To ensure accuracy, each employee should enter their own time and should record the actual times when the employee's work starts and stops each workday.